Bratislava 15-23 July 2018

 politics at all in the current era of political extremes.

-The summer school concluded with 15-minute teaching demonstrations that gave an opportunity put their newly acquired skills and knowledge in particle.
+The summer school concluded with 15-minute teaching demonstrations that gave participants an opportunity put their newly acquired skills and knowledge in particle.
 Peer and facilitator feedback and a short reflection paper about their teaching helped participants to think about how they would improve y their teaching in the future.

 As in previous years, the summer school participants were amazing and greatly contributed to the summer school’s success by arriving prepared and by actively engaged during the summers school.